 Lateral Pivot-Shift Test of the Elbow

-- Lateral Pivot-Shift Test of the Elbow is used for Lateral Ulnar Collateral Ligament Injury (PLRI)
+Lateral Pivot-Shift test of the elbow or as called (Posterolateral Apprehension Test) is used for Lateral Ulnar Collateral Ligament Injury (PLRI) which causes posterolateral instability of the elbow.

 - At 40° of flexion, the patient with posterolateral rotatory instability will note apprehension/pain as the radial head subluxates about the capitellum.